-Management of the Council is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the Quaker Valley Council of Governments' internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Quaker Valley Council of Governments' internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Council's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered Quaker Valley Council of Governments' internal control over financial reporting (internal control) as a basis for designing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Quaker Valley Council of Governments' internal control.
+Accordingly, we do not express an opinion on the effectiveness of Quaker Valley Council of Governments' internal control.